adrianghc/ChaOS/README.md

 This project was developed during Barry Linnert's operating systems course at Freie Universität Berlin over the course of fourteen weeks in 2018-2019, plus minor adjustments in subsequent years.

-It is a small microkernel operating system developed from scratch for the ARM-based *taskit Portux MiniPC* SoC with an *AT91RM9200* CPU, 16 MiB Flash memory and 64 MiB RAM.
+It is a small operating system developed from scratch for the ARM-based *taskit Portux MiniPC* SoC with an *AT91RM9200* CPU, 16 MiB Flash memory and 64 MiB RAM.

 ## Supported features